IgniteUI/igniteui-docfx/en/components/piechart.md

 <div class="divider--half"></div>

-## Configurable Elements

-### Legend
+## Legend

-In order to display a legend next to the pie chart an ItemLegend needs to be created and assigned to the `legend` property.
+In order to display a legend next to the pie chart component an ItemLegend needs to be created and assigned to the `legend` property.
 The `legendLabelMemberPath` can then be used to specify which property on your data model it will use to display inside the legend for each pie slice.

 Additionally you can use the `legendItemTemplate` and `legendItemBadgeTemplate` properties and the various font properties on ItemLegend to further customize the look of the legend items.